-COMPONENTS (All Models)
+COMPONENTS (ALL MODELS)

-IMPORTANT.
-The Enable/Disable switch listed in this manual is NOT an "on/off" switch and does not disconnect 120 volt power to the CCB and other heater components.

-- Water Heater's Enable/Disable Switch.
+- Important: The Enable/Disable switch listed in this manual is NOT an "on/off" switch and does not disconnect 120 volt power to the CCB and other heater components. - Water Heater's Enable/Disable Switch.
 When in the "Disabled" position the switch removes electrical power from the gas valve so that water heating is disabled.
-The display, CCB, and other electrical components will still be energized and the display will read "Water Heating Disabled". - Powered anode rods.
+The display, CCB, and other electrical components will still be energized and the display will read "Water Heating Disabled". - 2.
+Powered anode rods.
 The water heater's covered in this manual are equipped with two powered (non sacrificial) anode rods.
 Protective current is fed by the control system to the titanium electrodes at the end of each anode rod.
-This current flows through the water to the conductive surfaces inside the storage tank which diminishes the corrosive effect (rusting) of water when it comes in contact with steel. - 3.
-Central Control Board (CCB) enclosure.
+This current flows through the water to the conductive surfaces inside the storage tank which diminishes the corrosive effect of water when it comes in contact with steel. - Central Control Board (CCB) enclosure.
 This enclosure houses the control system's main circuit board, power supply board, power transformer, and configuration key.
-The CCB regulates water temperature and controls all water heater functions, see Control System Operation on page 44. - 4.
-120 VAC junction box.
+The CCB regulates water temperature and controls all water heater functions.
+See Control System Operation (page 46). - 120 VAC junction box.
 Incoming power supply, ground connections, and other field installed electrical connections are made here.
-See Power Supply on page 13 and Power Supply Connections on page 40. - 5.
+See Power Supply (page 13) and Power Supply Connections (page 41). - 5.
 Intake air connection 4 inch PVC. - 6.
 Blocked Intake Air switch.
 Normally closed contacts that open on fall in pressure.
-This switch is used to insure intake (combustion) air to the water heater is not restricted.
+This switch is used to ensure intake (combustion) air to the water heater is not restricted.
 The control system monitors this switch and will disable heating operation if its contacts are open during a heating cycle. - 7.
-Water heater's 24 VAC Gas Valve. - 8.
-Supply gas line connection.
-See the requirements for the Supply Gas Line on page 10. - 9.
+Water heater's 24 VAC Gas Valve.

+- 8. Supply gas line connection.
+See the requirements for the supply gas line in Table 4 and Table 5 (page 10). - 9.
 Low Gas Pressure switch.
 Normally open contacts that close on a rise in pressure.
-This switch is used to insure supply gas pressure is above minimum requirements.
+This switch is used to ensure supply gas pressure is above minimum requirements.
 The control system monitors this switch and will disable heating operation if its contacts are open during a heating cycle.
-See Table 4 and the Gas Pressure Requirements on page 10.

-- 10. Blower Prover switch.
-Normally open contacts that close on a rise in pressure.
-This switch is used to insure the Combustion Blower is operating properly at blower start-up.
-The control system monitors this switch and will disable heating operation if its contacts are closed before the Combustion Blower is energized or open any time during a heating cycle.
-See Sequence Of Operation on page 56. - 11.
-Vent connection (exhaust/condensate elbow) 4 inch aluminum. - 12.
+See Table 4 and Table 5 and gas pressure requirements (page 10). - 10.
+Vent connection (exhaust/condensate elbow) 4 inch aluminum. - 11.
 Combustion Blower Assembly.
-Includes Gas Valve and Venturi gas feed system. - 13.
+Includes Gas Valve and Venturi gas feed system. - 12.
 Blocked Exhaust (vent) switch.
 Normally closed contacts that open on a rise in pressure.
-This switch is used to insure the Exhaust (vent) piping connected to the water heater is not restricted.
-The control system monitors this switch and will disable heating operation if its contacts are open during a heating cycle. - 14.
-VFD (variable frequency drive) blower motor drive. - 15.
+This switch is used to ensure the Exhaust (vent) piping connected to the water heater is not restricted.
+The control system monitors this switch and will disable heating operation if its contacts are open during a heating cycle. - 13.
 Temperature-Pressure Relief Valve.
-See Temperature-Pressure Relief Valve on page 15. - 16.
+See Temperature-Pressure Relief Valve (page 15). - 14.
 Upper Temperature Probe, 1 of 2 temperature probes.
 The water heater's control system monitors this probe to detect water temperature in the upper portion of the storage tank.

 The Upper Temperature Probe also houses the ECO (energy cut out) switch.
 This is a non adjustable high temperature limit switch.
 The ECO switch contacts are normally closed and will open on a temperature rise.
-See High Temperature Limit Control (ECO) on page 43.
+See High Temperature Limit Control (ECO) (page 44).

-- 17. Water outlet connection 1 1/2" NPT. - 18.
-UIM (user interface module).
-The UIM includes the display circuit board, the control system's LCD display and operational buttons.
+- 15. Water outlet connection 1 1/2" NPT. - UIM (user interface module).
+The UIM includes the display circuit board and the control system's LCD Touch Display.
 Used to adjust various user settings and view operational information.
-See Control System Operation on page 44. - 19.
+See Control System Operation (page 46). - 17.
 Spark Ignition Control.
 When energized, sends the electrical current to the spark igniter.